conda/conda-package-streaming/README.md

 # conda-package-streaming

 Download conda metadata from packages without transferring entire file.
-Get metadata from local `.tar.bz2` without reading entire file.
+Get metadata from local `.tar.bz2` packages without reading entire files.

 Uses enhanced pip `lazy_wheel` to fetch a file out of `.conda` with no more than 3 range requests, but usually 2.